brodyee/STATS503DataChallenge/data/README.md

 + Mean inputation based on AdmissionType and number of tests: only use AdmissionType and numTest = 1 to filter the data, then calculate the mean of the test_mean after filtering.
 Replace the NA values with the calculated mean based on the AdmissionType.
 For the tests that do not have enough observations satisfy numTest=1, using test_range <= median(test_range) instead. `Data imputation.Rmd` is the code for doing this data imputation.

 + Mean inputation only based on the outcome: only use the recovered observation to calculate the mean for missing data regardless of other variables (Admission Type is **not** used for grouping), assuming this is the simpliest data imputation process. `data_imputation_byOutcome_Ji.Rmd` is the code for doing this data imputation.

-### Model Fittings:

-+ Random Forest and Boosting: fit these two models on the final imputed training set, then use the final imputed test set to calculate the test error and AUC.
-After tuning the parameters, select the ones that has highest test accuracy and AUC values.
-Code for this part is `Model Fitting2.Rmd`.

-+ Support Vector Machines: use radial and polynomial kernal to fit the final inputed trainig set, use the same process described above to find the best svm model.
-Code for this part is `Model_Fitting_SVM.Rmd`.